research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 ## You have found a bug

-If you find a bug or experience unexpected behaviour, you can submit an issue on GitHub:
+If you find a bug or experience unexpected behaviour, you can submit an issue:

 1. use the search functionality [here](https://github.com/research-software-directory/RSD-as-a-service/issues) to see if someone already filed the same issue;
 1. if you find a similar issue, you can add your own comments to this issue;